Skip to content

 • snowball.tools._merge, combine several service or job fragments into one bundle.

-• snowball.pack, turn a focused NixOS-style config into a bundle with install and pack helpers.
+• snowball.pack, turn a focused NixOS-style config into a bundle with install, pack, manifest, script, rpm, and rpmPortable helpers.

 Example